 And while many buyers have saved far more than the amount they need for the down payment and closing costs, they also want to be sure they have ample reserves in the event something needs to be repaired at the duplex.

-There is a way to do this that doesn’t effect the sellers net at all.
-This is done simply by increasing the purchase price by the amount of closing costs the buyer is asking the seller to pay.
+There is a way to do this that doesn’t affect the seller’s net at all.
+This is done simply by increasing the purchase price by the number of closing costs the buyer is asking the seller to pay.

 For example, rather than including the costs in the list price of $100,000, the purchase price is raised to $103,000.
 After the buyer’s closing costs are paid, the effective net price to the seller is $100,000, rather than the $97,000 cited above.